UncleJ4ck/IDEHv4/readme.md

 # International days of ethical hacking CTF

-this repository contains all the challenge we built as thnb team for the ideh ctf
+this repository contains all the challenge of the IDEH CTF

 | Challenge  | Category | Author | value |
 |:----------|:----------|:--------|:---------|
 | Sneaky    | Web       | j4kom | 200   |